 Spend the first day of your visit on the edge of the abyss, if time permits.
 There are innumerable views.
-Give yourself ample opportunity to leisurely inspect the outspread panorama; then you will be ready to explore the depths.
+Leisurely inspect the outspread panorama.
+Then you will be ready to explore the depths.

 East and west of the hotels there are delightful walks to some of the nearer points.
 They will keep you entertained for many hours.
 You will be tempted to spend one afternoon, and perhaps many more, wandering along the rim or sitting in the shade of the pines and junipers, absorbing the utter peace of the Canyon.
 It is the quietest place on earth.